 This involves clearly analysing the pupil’s need using the class teachers’ assessment and experience of working with the pupil, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of the parents.
 Advice from external support services and staff will be sought if appropriate and with the agreement of the parents.

-Planning will involve consultation between the teacher, SENCO and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/ or behaviour that is expected and a clear date for review.
+Planning will involve consultation between the teacher, SENCo and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/ or behaviour that is expected and a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
 This plan with be recorded using the Derby Inclusion Toolkit.

 Reviews of a child’s progress will be made regularly.
 The review process will evaluate the impact and quality of the support and interventions.
 It will also take account of the views of the pupil and their parents which will be recorded on the review sheet where applicable (see appendix 2).
-The class teacher, in conjunction with the SENCO, will revise the support outcomes and based upon the pupils progress and development make any necessary amendments going forward, in consultation with parents and pupils.
+The class teacher, in conjunction with the SENCo, will revise the support outcomes and based upon the pupils progress and development make any necessary amendments going forward, in consultation with parents and pupils.
 A review document will be completed by class teachers during the review and shared with parents/carers (see appendix 2).

-Meetings are held every term between the SENCo and each class teacher in order to review this process for each individual child.
+Meetings are held every term (or when needed) between the SENCo and each class teacher in order to review this process for each individual child.